travis-ci/dpl/README.md

   that supports this option.
 See https://github.com/travis-ci/dpl/issues/660 for details.
 * **docs_dir**: Optional.
 A path to the directory to upload documentation from.
 Defaults to 'build/docs'
+* **skip_existing**: Optional.
+When set to `true`, the deployment will not fail if a file with the same name already exists on the server.
+It won't be uploaded and will not overwrite the existing file.
+Defaults to `false`.

 #### Environment variables: